How to plan a Masai Mara Safari Holiday with a toddler

 As family safari holiday specialists, we try to always take our daughter, Elsa, with us, to ensure we can experience the stay through the eyes of parents.

-During the Covid-19 pandemic, we were lucky enough to plan a family safari holiday with a toddler and visit Kenya’s Masai Mara, along with a quick visit to Nairobi beforehand.
+During the Covid-19 pandemic, we were lucky enough to plan a Masai Mara safari holiday with a toddler, visiting Kenya’s world-famous Masai Mara, along with a quick visit to Nairobi beforehand.
 It’s not secret that Kenya is top of our list of family safari destinations, and this visit firmly reinforced that view.
 Below is our report on the incredible locations and properties we visited.

-One of the most famous, and Instagram-friendly, luxury safari lodges in all of Africa, Giraffe Manor is hard-to-beat as a first stop on a Kenya family safari holiday with a toddler.
+One of the most famous, and Instagram-friendly, luxury safari lodges in all of Africa, Giraffe Manor is hard-to-beat as a stopover before a Masai Mara safari holiday with a toddler.

 We were lucky enough to have visited Giraffe Manor previously, on our engagement trip to the Masai Mara (more about that later), but this was our first time with Elsa.
 Needless to say, she was mesmerised by the resident giraffe (and warthog) from the moment we arrived.